 No homemade medicine cabinet would be complete without echinacea tincture.
-It’s easy to prepare, abundantly available, and one of the most reputable herbal remedies.
-I’m sharing the recipe I use to make our echinacea tincture.
+It’s easy to learn how to make echinacea tincture.
+It’s simple to prepare, abundantly available, and one of the most reputable herbal remedies.
+I’m sharing the echinacea tincture recipe I make using the whole plant.

 “Research to date shows that echinacea probably modestly reduces cold symptoms, but it’s not clear whether it helps prevent colds from developing. “- Source